Sjeiti/ronvalstarnl/src/data/markdown/post_custom-eslint-rules.md

 Linters touch the most fundamental rules of a codebase or project.
 They are often defined once across all teams within a company.
 With different ways of working (as in WoW) oftentimes standardized linting configurations like the one from [Google](https://github.com/google/eslint-config-google) or [AirBnB](https://github.com/airbnb/javascript) fall short.

 The two rules I wanted to add for instance have everything to do with development.
-In my IntellIJ IDE I have a 'live template' that looks like this `console.log('$LOG$',$LOG$$END$) // todo: remove log`.
+In my IntellIJ IDE I have a *live template* that looks like this: `console.log('$LOG$',$LOG$$END$) // todo: remove log`.
 The suffixed todo gives a clear indication in the scrollbar margin to remove the log when I'm done.
 But among less immediate todo's, it is sometimes overlooked.
 A custom ESLint rule can prevent this from being pushed to the repository.
 Similarly there is a specific function call I never want to push.
 For faster development I often infix the tests I write with `only`, as in `it.only('should', ...etc)`.
 That way only the tests I am writing are executed.
 But when I'm done writing and push it I want all the tests to be executed.
 A custom ESLint rule would make sure any `.only` instances are removed prior to pushing.